How does Green Your Scene work?

 Is Green Your Scene flexible?

-It is really flexible, so you can take action on whatever interests you most, or seems most suitable for your team.
+It is really flexible, so you can take action on whatever interests you most or seems most suitable for your team.
+You can do this by picking Minis to complete through the year, that motivates your team most.

-Our Green Your Scene Guides go beyond the narrow confines of environmental action and could broaden your view of sustainability.
+Our Green Your Scene Minis go beyond the narrow confines of environmental action helping broaden your view of sustainability.

-The guides help you drive change in everything from energy use and waste to engagement and health – and so much more.
+The Minis support you to drive change in everything from waste, inclusion, carbon zero, energy, wellbeing and so much more.

 It’s completely up to you.